3 Check your knowledge quiz

 Go to Course ready quiz

-Recording Telephone Messages - Bookings
+Recording Telephone Messages - Room Service

 When working in the Tourism and Hospitality industry telephone messages may need to be taken for bookings, room service and from suppliers.
 Messages need to be concise and correct.